 In only 7 years since its founding in 2013, Vibe has managed to become one of the best producers of fishing and recreational kayaks.
-Of Vibe’s seven fishing models, the Sea Ghost 130 is one of the newer ones.
+Of Vibe’s seven fishing models, the Sea Ghost 130 is one of the newest ones.

 It includes a handful of upgrades and improvements over its ancestor, the Vibe Sea Ghost 110.